 Concept mining is an activity that results in the extraction of concepts from artifacts.
 Solutions to the task typically involve aspects of artificial intelligence and statistics, such as data mining and text mining.
-Because artifacts are typically a loosely structured sequence of words and other symbols (rather than concepts), the problem is nontrivial, but it can provide powerful insights into the meaning, provenance and similarity of documents. [ edit ] Methods Concept mining
+Because artifacts are typically a loosely structured sequence of words and other symbols (rather than concepts), the problem is nontrivial, but it can provide powerful insights into the meaning, provenance and similarity of documents.
+Methods Traditionally, the conversion of words to concepts has been performed using a thesaurus, and for computational techniques the tendency is to do the same.
+Concept mining

 Information extraction Information extraction (IE) is the task of automatically extracting structured information from unstructured and/or semi-structured machine-readable documents.
 In most of the cases this activity concerns processing human language texts by means of natural language processing (NLP).
 Recent activities in multimedia document processing like automatic annotation and content extraction out of images/audio/video could be seen as information extraction.
 Due to the difficulty of the problem, current approaches to IE focus on narrowly restricted domains.

 Terminology extraction Terminology mining, term extraction, term recognition, or glossary extraction, is a subtask of information extraction.
 The goal of terminology extraction is to automatically extract relevant terms from a given corpus.
 In the semantic web era, a growing number of communities and networked enterprises started to access and interoperate through the internet.
-Modeling these communities and their information needs is important for several web applications, like topic-driven web crawlers, [ 1 ] web services, [ 2 ] recommender systems, [ 3 ] etc.
+Modeling these communities and their information needs is important for several web applications, like topic-driven web crawlers, web services, recommender systems, etc.

-Treebank A treebank or parsed corpus is a text corpus in which each sentence has been parsed , i.e. annotated with syntactic structure.
-Syntactic structure is commonly represented as a tree structure, hence the name Treebank.
-The term Parsed Corpus is often used interchangeably with Treebank : with the emphasis on the primacy of sentences rather than trees.
-Treebanks are often created on top of a corpus that has already been annotated with part-of-speech tags .
-In turn, treebanks are sometimes enhanced with semantic or other linguistic information.
+Treebank Etymology Both syntactic and semantic structure are commonly represented compositionally as a tree structure, hence the name treebank (analogous to other repositories such as a seedbank or bloodbank).
+The term parsed corpus is often used interchangeably with the term treebank, with the emphasis on the primacy of sentences rather than trees.
+Construction Treebanks are often created on top of a corpus that has already been annotated with part-of-speech tags.